JabRef/user-documentation/en/Medline.md

 That means, one tries to import the bibliographic information of already known publications in a simple way.

 However, it is still possible to import hundreds or even thousands of entries from medline using the export functionality of the database itself.
-Perfom the search query you like, and then choose the "Send to" -&gt; "File" export (choose Medline or XML as format):
+Perfom the search query you like, and then choose the "Send to" → "File" export (choose Medline or XML as format):

 ![medline-export](https://cloud.githubusercontent.com/assets/676652/21082470/83635c92-bfdc-11e6-9345-3dd2f356e18f.png)

- The downloaded file can then be imported using JabRefs "File" -&gt; "Import into current/new database" feature.
+ The downloaded file can then be imported using JabRefs "File" → "Import into current/new database" feature.
  Note: depending on the number the import might require some - or quite a lot of time.
  It was tried in 2016 with an exported XML file of 130MB an over 11000 found entries, which required more than 10 minutes of import.

- *Apart from fetching entries by using a full search it is also possible to directly create a BibTeX entry using the* ***BibTeX -&gt; New Entry*** *dialog.
+ *Apart from fetching entries by using a full search it is also possible to directly create a BibTeX entry using the* ***BibTeX → New Entry*** *dialog.
 More details can be found [here](MedlinetoBibTeX).*